-We value the diversity of individuals within the school and do not discriminate against children because of 'differences.'
+We value the diversity of individuals within the school and do not discriminate against children because of 'differences' in fact we celebrate them.
 All children at Mawnan C of E VA Primary School are treated fairly regardless of race, religion or abilities.
 All children and their families are valued within our school.
 In our school we believe that all our children matter.
-We give our children every opportunity to achieve their best.
-We do this by taking account of our children's range of life experiences when planning for their learning.
+We give our children every opportunity to achieve to the best of their abilities.
+We do this by taking account and extending our children's range of life experiences when planning for their learning.